Sister Blandina: Legacy

 Most of the research about Segale was undertaken by the religious congregation she belonged to and by the Library of Cicagna, the town in the Fontanabuona Valley from which her family originated.
 She was known as the "nun with spurs".
 Necessary, it was also busy with its own article to the newspaper the Port Informer Genoa.

 In June 2003 a character based on her co-starred in the episode of Magico Vento (Italian comic published by Sergio Bonelli Editore) titled "Jericho".
 The editorial page titled Blizzard Gazette of that number is dedicated to her story.
-In issue #74 (Niagara Falls, August 2003), Gianfranco Manfredi, series creator and curator of the publication, says that the story of Sister Blandina generated a lot of interest from readers, many of whom demanded her return.
+In issue #74 (Niagara Falls, August 2003), Gianfranco Manfredi, series creator and curator of the publication, says that the story of Segale generated a lot of interest from readers, many of whom demanded her return.

 Segale was portrayed in two episodes of the syndicated western television series, Death Valley Days.
 The first was the 1966 episode "The Fastest Nun in the West", hosted by Ronald W. Reagan.
 Julie Sommars portrayed the Sister as she sought justice for a killer, despite heavy sentiment for his hanging.
-In the 1967 episode "Lost Sheep in Trinidad", Mariette Hartley played Sister Blandina.
+In the 1967 episode "Lost Sheep in Trinidad", Mariette Hartley played Segale.
 She aids a seriously wounded outlaw that tells her of his friend and avenger, Billy the Kid.

-A short documentary on her life was produced.
+WKRC in Cincinnati produced an Emmy award winning documentary on Sister Blandina's life called “Sister Blandina Segale: A Cincinnati Saint."

+The Dallas Theater Center announced the world premiere of The Making of a Saint, by K.J.
+Sanchez, a play set around the petition for Segale's beatification as part of the 2026-2027 season.
+It will be played at the Wyly Studio Theater.